iomete/iom-docs/glossary/managed-spark.md

 ---
 title: Managed Spark
-description: Explore Managed Spark, a versatile service that enables on-demand creation, easy management, and dynamic scaling of Spark clusters for efficient batch processing, querying, streaming, and machine learning.
-Discover the advantages, including automated cluster management, resizable clusters, developer tools, simplified management, and cost-effectiveness.
+description: Managed Spark is a dynamic service designed to empower users with open source data tools for diverse tasks such as batch processing, querying, streaming, and machine learning.
+This service facilitates the rapid creation of clusters on-demand, streamlined cluster management, and seamless scalability, enabling users to efficiently handle data-intensive workloads.
 ---

 # Managed Spark